MaxRousset/docker-spigotserver/README.md

 Options
 -------

-This image expose de default minecraft port 25565 change external port to 25500 with
+This image expose de default minecraft port 25565 you can change external port to 25500 with

     -p 25500:25565